 - Sesame oil - or use vegetable oil

-- Boneless chicken breast - or you can use chicken thighs.
+- Boneless chicken breast - or you can use chicken thighs, or a combination.

 - Shiitake mushrooms